 - Gone Home is one of the most popular examples of the genre.
 The game consists of walking around a house and piecing together what happened to the player character's family via audio logs and found documents, occasionally solving trivial puzzles.

-- Tacoma has a similar presentation to Everybody's Gone to the Rapture, set on an abandoned spaceship.
+- Tacoma has a similar presentation to Everybody's Gone to the Rapture and Gone Home, set on an abandoned space station.

 - The Invisible Hours describes itself as not a game, and not a movie.
 It is a Virtual Reality experience in which you move freely through the set of an unfolding Historical Fiction drama, invisible and intangible.
 You can interact with the environment in a few limited ways, but you cannot affect the narrative or the characters of the story.